0x736E/regex-file-search/README.md

 usage: search [options]
---help                    : this message --inputDir='filePath'     : specify a path to search for matches --outputFile='filePath'   : specify a path to output results in a file --perfMode                : disable performance mode --summaryOnly             : do not include match data, only a summary
+--help                    : this message
+--patterns                : (required) specify a file to load patterns from (javascript) --inputDir='filePath'     : (required) specify a path to search for matches --outputFile='filePath'   : specify a path to output results in a file --perfMode                : disable performance mode --summaryOnly             : do not include match data, only a summary